Kinnaman Elementary School Schedule

 - Volunteer Procedures

 Some after-school activities will be offered during the school year.
-Look for information coming home soon.
+Information will be shared through ParentSquare.
 Tualatin Hills Park and Recreation District also offers a number of after-school sports activities that are held at various Beaverton Schools.
 Please check their website for further information and details.

-Students and parents/visitors are welcome to enter the building at 8:00 A.M.
+Students and parents/visitors are welcome to enter the building at 8:15 A.M.
 There is no supervision prior to this time.
-Direct supervision for students begins at 8:00 A.M.
+Direct supervision for students begins at 8:15 A.M.
 Please do not have children arrive prior to this time.
-Supervision concludes at dismissal, which is 3:05 P.M. on a normal schedule and 1:35 P.M. on Early Release Wednesdays.
-Students are expected to be picked up or gone from campus by this time unless they are participating in a school sponsored after-school activity.
-Staff is assigned to supervise “parent pick-up” students until 3:15 P.M. at the north entrance and 1:45 P.M. on Early Release Wednesdays.
+Supervision concludes at dismissal, which is 3:05 P.M.
+Staff is assigned to supervise “parent pick-up” students until 3:15 P.M. at the north entrance.
 If you encounter an emergency, please call the office to advise them of your late arrival.
 If students want to play at school after hours, they must first go home and report to parents or child care providers.
 They may return to the playground after 4:00 P.M., but no supervision will be provided.

-Parents whose children do not take the bus should plan to have them arrive between 8:05 and 8:30 A.M.
-Breakfast is served from 8:00 to 8:30 A.M.
-Children are encouraged to have a book they are reading with them in the morning.
-Reading is the most important thing children can do to improve their school performance.
+Parents whose children do not take the bus should plan to have them arrive between 8:15 and 8:30 A.M.
+Breakfast is served from 8:15 to 8:30 A.M.

-Crossing guards are on duty from 8:00 to 8:30 A.M. at the intersection of Kinnaman Road and 193rd Avenue, and across from Westword Avenue in front of the school.
-Please make sure that your child is supervised when crossing.
+Crossing guards are on duty from 8:15 to 8:30 A.M. at the intersection of Kinnaman Road and 193rd Avenue, and across from Westword Avenue in front of the school.
 Children whose parents allow them to ride bikes to school should be instructed on the safest route to school and on bike safety rules.
 The lack of sidewalks on certain streets in the Kinnaman area can make bike riding dangerous.
 Parents are responsible for ensuring that bike riders know and follow bike safety rules.
 Oregon law requires bike riders to wear helmets.

 A small percentage of Kinnaman children live within walking distance of the school (less than one mile).
 Parents are responsible for teaching their children to follow a safe route to and from school and for instructing their children on safe walking rules.